 During the month of Ramadan Muslims fast during the day.
 You might think 30 days of not eating or drinking anything from dawn to sunset sounds difficult – and it can be.
 But, for me, it's one of the most beautiful acts of worship.

 And I’m excited to share some insights into the purpose behind the fast, how that relates to tackling the plastics crisis, and some practical actions we can take to break the plastic habit in a 30-day #FastFromPlastic.

-Why go plastic free for Ramadan?
+Why go plastic free for Ramadan and Eid?

 During Ramadan, Muslims eat a pre-dawn meal called suhoor to sustain ourselves through the long fasting hours ahead.
 Just after the sun sets we break the fast – called iftar – traditionally with dates and water.

 But fasting goes beyond experiencing hunger and thirst for a short period.
 The purpose is to attain taqwa or consciousness of God, resulting in being more mindful of the impact of our behaviour on ourselves, others, and our environment.